If you are looking for the ultimate adventure, the Ausangate Trek is by far one of the best treks in Peru!

 DAY 5

-After breakfast, we began a steep climb for two hours to the Palomani Pass and the highest peak of the trek at 5, 400m above sea level!
+After breakfast, we began a steep climb for two hours to the Palomani Pass, the highest peak of the trek at 5, 400m above sea level!

 A panoramic viewpoint awaits at the top with extensive views of countless mountain peaks in the Cordillera Vilcanota region and a birds-eye perspective of Ausangatecocha Lake.